What Is A Boulder Opal & How Do We Source Them

-Once mined, the rough opal is hand cut into freeform cabochons ready to be set into precious pieces of jewellery.
+Once mined, the rough opal is hand-cut into freeform cabochons ready to be set into precious pieces of jewellery.
 The cutter takes pride forming the cabochons into shapes that follow the natural flow of the stone, keeping in mind how the piece will look once set in a piece of jewellery.
-Each piece is unique; no two stones are the same unless they are cut from one larger piece of opal or from one piece which has a natural split down the middle.
+Each piece is unique - no two stones are the same unless they are cut from one larger piece of opal or from one piece which has a natural split down the middle.
 It is because of this that they will cut pairs or sets with matching pieces whenever possible.

-Our supplier is a husband and wife team who live in Australia and have spent the past 22 years in the opal industry - travelling through and living in the opal fields, gathering material to cut into beautiful cabochons to take to Europe, the UK and USA to show to jewellery designers and opal collectors.
-The opal fields they work on include Coober Pedy in South Australia which produces the white based opal, Lightening Ridge in Western New South Wales which produces the black opal and grey opal and Queensland – the home of the Boulder Opal which is the opal they love the most.
+Our supplier is a husband and wife team who live in Australia and have spent over 22 years in the opal industry - travelling through and living in the opal fields, gathering material to cut into beautiful cabochons to take to Europe, the UK and USA to show to jewellery designers and opal collectors.
+The opal fields they work on include Coober Pedy in South Australia which produces the white based opal, Lightning Ridge in Western New South Wales which produces the black opal and grey opal and Queensland – the home of the Boulder Opal which is the opal they love the most.

 There is no standardised or set method for valuing opals as each one is so unique.
-However, there are a number of elements that make a boulder opal higher quality than others.
+However, there are a number of elements that make a boulder opal of higher quality than others.

-The pricing of an opal is judged on the brightness of colour and pattern; the brighter and clearer the colours, the more expensive an opal can become (the rarest and most expensive of all opals are the reds).
+The pricing of an opal is judged on the brightness of colour and pattern; the brighter and clearer the colours, the more expensive an opal can become, the rarest and most expensive of all opals are the reds.

 The following specifications are used to price a boulder opal:

-Brilliance: The brightness and clarity of the colours displayed. this can range from brilliant, bright to subdued or dull.
+Brilliance: The brightness and clarity of the colours displayed, this can range from brilliant, bright to subdued or dull.